eryktr/eryktr.github.io/content/pages/about.md

 # About me
 My name is Eryk.
-I'm a software engineer currently living in Poland.
+I'm a software engineer and soluutions architect, currently living in Poland.
-Coding has always been my biggest passion, but not the only one.
+Software engineering has always been my biggest passion, but not the only one.

-Apart from programming languages, as a huge fan of studying foreign languages, I'm currently working to master up my German and to get fluent in Spanish.
+Apart from building software systems, as a huge fan of studying foreign languages, I'm currently working to master up my German and to get fluent in Spanish.

 Some time ago I got in the habit of pursuing fitness and I've reached a point of no return.